The Department of Justice Creates Section Dedicated to Denaturalization Cases • STL.News

 Fraudsters & Other Criminals

 - U.S. v.
 Mondino, No. 18-cv-21840 (S.D.
 Fla.).
-Successful civil denaturalization of an individual convicted of conspiring to defraud the U.S. Export-Import Bank of more than $24 million, resulting in more than $12 million in unrecovered losses
+Successful civil denaturalization of an individual convicted of conspiring to defraud the U.S. Export-Import Bank of more than $24 million, resulting in more than $12 million in unrecovered losses.
+Because of the denaturalization proceedings, the defendant self-deported.